Pavand0515/Telugu_Character_Recognition/README.md

 # Telugu_Character_Recognition
-This repository focuses on  recognition of characters how we the manchine read and adapt for characters.
+This repository focuses on  recognition of characters how we the manchine read and adapt to characters.